-The facts cannot be disputed, today it is estimated that 1 in 5 of children playing a full contact sport (Football, Rugby, Hockey etc) will at some point be affected by a brain trauma or what is more commonly called concussion.
+The Facts cannot be disputed it is estimated that 1 in 5 children playing a full contact sport (Football, Rugby, Hockey etc) will at some point be affected by a brain trauma or what is more commonly called concussion.

 In addition to more information, we are seeing a rapid rise in the frequency of these events, in the last decade alone, the reported number of incidents in youths between the ages of 14 and 19 has risen over 200%.